safwan20/recurrence-relation/README.md

 # recurrence-relation
-Now find complexity of a complexity of a program using recurrence relation.
+Now find complexity of a program using recurrence relation.